JulianT2013/v4-documentation/_v4 documentation/global-settings.md

 Default Paper Size [(#paper-size)](#paper-size){#paper-size}
 :    Use this option to set the paper size for all [individual PDF settings](#).
 The default selection is A4 (210 x 297mm), but other common paper sizes – such as US Letter and Legal – are easily accessible.
 Also preloaded are the ISO-standard *A*, *B* and *C* paper sizes, as well as *RA* and *SRA* sizes.
-:    If none of the preloaded options suit you can also select *Custom Paper Size* and control the width and height in millimetres or inches.
+:    If none of the preloaded options suit you can also select *Custom Paper Size* (see [#custom-paper-size](#custom-paper-size) below) and control the width and height in millimetres or inches.

 Custom Paper Size [(#custom-paper-size)](#custom-paper-size){#custom-paper-size}
 :    This field is hidden until you select the *Custom Template Option* from the *Default Paper Size* field (see [#paper-size](#paper-size) above).
-It allows you to control the exact paper size of your document in millimetres or inches.
+It allows you to control the exact paper size of your document – in millimetres or inches.
 When displayed, this field is required and only positive numbers are permitted in the width and height inputs.

 Default Template [(#default-template)](#default-template){#default-template}
-:    default-template
+:    Use this option to set the default template for all [individual PDF settings](#) – templates control the PDF design and layout.
+Gravity PDF comes with five **completely-free** templates for you to choose from.
+Upon changing your selection an image will load showing you what the new design looks like.
+The default template is *Zadani* – a minimalist business-style template that will generate a well-spaced document great for printing.
+Additional templates can be purchased from our [theme shop](#).
+Developers with HTML, CSS and a little PHP knowledge can also [create their own designs and layouts](#).
+Alternatively, the Gravity PDF team offers [design and integration services](#) for those looking for a custom solution – we can even [integrate an exiting PDF document](#).

 Default Font Type [(#font-type)](#font-type){#font-size}
 :    font-size